DemetreJou/TeamRocket/documentation/post-mortem.md

 ### What Goals have been Missed and by How Much?

-- **Scale:** Our backend does not currently implement the features at a scale we had originally imagined.
-However, it does work well on a smaller scale, and this is a good start for our A2.
-We will continue to work on the scalability in the near future.
+- **Architecture:** Our current architecture is rather prone to error and failure, due primarily to the fact that it has a lot of single points of failure.
+We will work on developing and implementing a new & improved architecture in the near future.

+- **Object-Relational Mapping:** During development, we recognized that the scope of the connection from log manager to the database is significantly more involved and complicated than we had originally anticipated.
+This is due in large part to the inclusion of ORM into our application, and the time taken to research & understand PRISMA.
+We will work on integrating this in our application in the near future.

 ### What plans need to be adjusted based on time availabl and project scope?